SparshSunilNaik/EgoNav/README.md

 ### Robot Layer

-The robot layer runs on a **Raspberry Pi 5** and handles sensing and motor execution.
+The robot layer runs on a **Raspberry Pi 5** and handles sensing and motor execution:

 - Three USB cameras (OV2710 sensors) mounted at −30°, 0°, and +30° azimuth
 - Differential-drive motor controller for discrete movement pulses